runtimeverification/kup/README.md

 bash <(curl https://kframework.org/install)
 ```

-You can then install K Framework via:
+You can then install/update K Framework via:

 ```
 kup install k
 ```

-update K with:
+remove K via

 ```
-kup update k
+kup uninstall k
 ```

-And list available versions with:
+and list available versions with:

 ```
 kup list k
 ```

-To list further available packages, run
+To list all available packages, run

 ```
 kup list
 ```

-and any further functionality is described in the help commands:
+Any further functionality is described in the help commands:

 ```
 kup --help